Koagel Periode - Was es bedeutet, wenn dein Blut ins stocken gerät

 Et voilà!

-4. Blood clots in pregnancy
+4. Blood clots during pregnancy

 The Female Company

-No Taboos.
+No taboos.